purusharths/GRAF/README.md

-## Gaussian Random Field
+## GARF++: Gaussian Random Fields in C++

 A header only library for generating Gaussian Random Fields.

 Requirements:
   1. FFTW3 <br>
-  2. xtensor <br>
+  2. xtensor (header only)<br>
-  3. xtensor-fftw <br>
+  3. xtensor-fftw (header only) <br>

-This library is built on top of xtensor arrays.
+This library is built on top of xtensor arrays. xtensor-fftw in turn calls xtensor.
+Since submodules are already added in the repository, only fftw3 has to be installed explicitly.
 The implementation is a bit slow, as of now the focus is not on performance but instead integration with [hiflow3](https://emcl-gitlab.iwr.uni-heidelberg.de/hiflow3.org/hiflow3/-/wikis/home).

 ### Usage
 ```